inBeat/inbeat-website/content/top-influencers/tiktok/kayak/_index.md

 ---
-title: Top 10 Kayak TikTok Influencers In 2023
+title: Top 10 Kayak TikTok Influencers In 2024
 description: >-
-  Find top kayak TikTok influencers in 2023.
+  Find top kayak TikTok influencers in 2024.
 Most popular hashtags: #fyp #foryou #kayak #foryoupage.
 platform: TikTok
 hits: 261
-text_top: Analyze the best TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: Our database has 261 TikTok influencers like this for you to contact.
+text_bottom: Our platform has 261 TikTok influencers like this for you to pitch.
 profiles:
   - username: "misipikidd"
     fullname: >-